Different Sections Of The CPA

 The process of formulating the testing items takes long and extensive research is done for it.
 The initial stage involves defining what is to be tested.
-There are skills and knowledge that are required in entry level public accountants for them to successfully take the plunge into the profession and shoulder the responsibilities related with it.
+There are skills and knowledge that are required by entry level public accountants, to successfully take the plunge into the profession and shoulder the responsibilities related with it.
 The exam is prepared by experts in three fields:

 - accountants who draft, review and finalize test materials,

 - psychometricians or experts in the science of testing who devise, develop and execute test materials and

 - experts in the fields of test development who plan and develop test questions.